Explore Homer Alaska Things to Do

 Home of the Alaska Maritime National Wildlife Refuge, the Center offers exhibits and films about marine mammals and seabirds that inhabit the Alaska coast.
 Walking trails from the Center lead to Beluga Slough and Bishop’s Beach.
 A great way to explore.

 As many as 20,000 seabirds nest in the craggy rock faces and cliffs of Gull Island, about three miles off the Homer Spit in Kachemak Bay.
 Charter boat operators offer bird-watching tours to the island that often include great sightings of sea otters.

 The nature center, located on the bluffs above Homer, is a 140-acre reserve featuring interpretive trails focusing on native flora and fauna.
 The visitor center displays additional exhibits and offers daily, naturalist-led hikes throughout the summer.

-A small, yet award-winning regional museum offering exhibits, programs, and events exploring life around Kachemak Bay.
-There is also a historic homestead cabin and forest trails to explore.
+An award-winning regional museum offering exhibits, programs, and events exploring life around Kachemak Bay.
+You also can explore an historic homestead cabin, forest trails, and a native plant garden.
 The museum’s mission is to preserve “the stories of the Kachemak Bay region”.

-Originally a fishing village, Halibut Cove is now home to several artists, businesses., and one of the only floating U.S. post offices around.
+Originally a fishing village, Halibut Cove is now home to artists, businesses, and one of the only floating U.S. post offices around.
 The community, located 12 miles across Kachemak Bay from Homer, is accessible by boat only, making it a fun side trip.

 Bishop’s Beach Park

-Don’t miss a chance to enjoy this huge, wide, SANDY beach.
-Come sit on the sand and soak up some sun or visit after dinner for an enjoyable, sunset walk.
-Bishop’s Beach is a fun place to let the kids run while you enjoy the beach, the wildlife, and the other wonders of nature..
+Don’t miss a chance to enjoy this wide, sandy beach.
+Sit on the sand and soak up some sun; search for agates and Alaskan jade.
+Visit after dinner for a beautiful sunset walk.
+Bishop’s Beach is a fun place to let the kids run or fly a kite.